MicrosoftDocs/PlayReady/Docs/Overview/communication-protocols.md

 # PlayReady Communication Protocols

-PlayReady Clients communicate with PlayReady Servers to acquire licenses and perform additional operations related to the management of rights set by services for Clients.
-Clients also communicate with other services that allow them to function according to the [PlayReady Compliance and Robustness Rules](https://www.microsoft.com/playready/licensing/compliance/) (for example, to a secure clock service, which provides the trusted time and allows the Client to enforce time restrictions).
+PlayReady Clients communicate with PlayReady Servers to acquire licenses and perform additional operations related to the management of rights set by services for clients.
+PlayReady Clients also communicate with other services that allow them to function according to the [PlayReady Compliance and Robustness Rules](https://www.microsoft.com/playready/licensing/compliance/) (for example, to a secure clock service, which provides the trusted time and allows the client to enforce time restrictions).

 ![PlayReady Communication Protocols](../images/comm_protocol.png)